478mkharb/devops-learning/snatak/scylla_Postgres-monitoring.md

 ## 2. Architecture

-PostgreSQL and ScyllaDB run as independent database services on separate servers.
+PostgreSQL and ScyllaDB run as independent database services on separate servers; they are not containerized in this POC.
 The complete observability stack runs as containers on a **dedicated observability server**.

 | Service | Private DNS | Database Port | Metrics |
 |---|---|---:|---:|